Omega's Einhorn sees stock market rallying into 2015

 Next year's gains likely will be fueled by a continued boom in corporate takeovers.
 And borrowing costs should remain at rock-bottom levels as the Federal Reserve raises interest rates slowly and deliberately, Einhorn explained.

-Omega, founded by Leon Cooperman two decades ago and seen as one of the world's most widely watched hedge funds, invests primarily in U.S. equities and owns stocks including Actavis Inc, the pharmaceutical company making a bid for rival Allergan <AGN.N, and Apple Inc, the world's most valuable public company.
+Omega, founded by Leon Cooperman two decades ago and seen as one of the world's most widely watched hedge funds, invests primarily in U.S. equities and owns stocks including Actavis Inc, the pharmaceutical company making a bid for rival Allergan, and Apple Inc, the world's most valuable public company.

 October's brief stock market tumble, which hurt many hedge funds when investors were crowded into the same names and got out in a hurry, should not overshadow next year's prognosis.